Spectory/lithtml-todomvc/README.md

 lit-html does not handle component life-cycles and does not call your code.
-You call the render function and lit-html renders the component efficiently.
+You call the render function and lit-html renders the components efficiently.
 A very simple (although simplistic) implementation of lit-html can be achieved in 10 lines of code.
 See for instance [this blog
 post](http://2ality.com/2015/01/template-strings-html.html).